theartificialintelligenceunit/abstracts/docs/sections/few/index.md

 # Token Classification: Eclectic[^1]

 A second project focusing on text/string detection & classification; cf. <a data-preview href="../../sections/dispatches/">dispatches</a>.
 It fine-tunes a large language model architecture.
 Herein, the model depends on a different text tagging scheme, and a different data set; it also focuses on a different set of classes.
-For more details visit the <a href="https://d3ju6iarczw32h.cloudfront.net/src/c-eclectic-introduction.html" target="_blank">project's online hub</a>.  <b>The ultimate aim is Token Classification + Syntactic Parsing &Rarr; Knowledge Graph</b>.
+For more details visit the project's online hub[^2].
+The ultimate aim is Token Classification + Syntactic Parsing &Rarr; Knowledge Graph.

 The modelling package, and the supplementary packages, are adaptable components.